skagedal/StoryboardAndNibInstantiation/README.md

 This is a set of convention-based protocols and protocol extensions for Swift 3 that provides convenient and type-safe instantiation of view controllers from storyboards and views from nibs, plus registration and reuse of table view cells and collection view cells from both nibs and classes.

+Use it by dropping the file `StoryboardAndNibInstantiation.swift` from the example project into your own project.

 ## Using conforming classes

 To instantiate view controllers and views: